Artist's Statement

 To borrow: 'The wolf is not fundamentally a characteristic, or a certain number of characteristics: it is a wolfing' (Deleuze and Guattari).

-In a world obsessed with 'fact', science and analysis, the animal is reduced to an object - a set of describable characteristics.
 As a result, our thinking has become narrow, superficial and objectifying - the description of physical and behavioral characteristics in turgid language and so-called 'factual' imagery.
-We delude ourselves that, in describing, we know and understand.
+We delude ourselves that, in merely observing and describing, we know and understand.

-Ultimately, my interest is in exploring how these images affect our cultural perception of animals and the impact on our deeper relationship with these 'unlike others'.
 I believe that our relationship with those that are unlike us define what we are as human beings.
-It is how we define ourselves in relation to these animals that will ultimately determine whether we continue to share this world with them or whether we will sweep them aside to make way for our ever-growing, useless consumption.
+It is how we define ourselves in relation to these others that will ultimately determine whether we continue to share this world with them or whether we will sweep them aside to make way for our ever-growing, useless consumption.

 Joe Zammit-Lucia